-The Company establishes a consolidated basic plan as targets in its Mid-term Management Plan.
+The Company establishes a consolidated basic plan as targets in its Medium-term Management Plan.
 Directors in charge determine specific targets and efficient methods for achievement to be implemented by each department (including delegation of authority to Executive Officers).
-The Company sets key performance
+The Company sets key performance indicators (KPIs) in each fiscal period and manages the progress.
+The Board of Directors regularly evaluates the results and promotes improvement such as the reduction or elimination of factors hindering efficiency, thereby building a system to raise company-wide operation efficiency.

-5. System to ensure the proper business operation of the Group consisting of the Company and Its subsidiaries
+5. System to ensure the proper business operation of the Group consisting of the Company and its subsidiaries